ohenley/awesome-ada/README.md

 - [wee-noise-maker](https://github.com/Fabien-Chouteau/Wee-Noise-Maker) - Wee Noise Maker is an open source pocket synthesizer.
 - [lunar-lander-rotation](https://github.com/AdaCore/Lunar_Lander_Rotation_Demo) - Program that interacts with the AdaFruit BNO055 breakout board in order to send orientation data to a host computer.
 - [railway-simulation](https://github.com/AdaCore/SPARK_Railway_Simulation_Demo) - Program simulating a railway network with trains, switches and signaling.
 The signaling system is proven with SPARK/Ada to ensure that trains cannot collide.
-- [fsm-edit](http://www.christ-usch-grein.homepage.t-online.de/Ada/FSM.html) - FSMedit is an editor for finite state machines.
-It is written in Ada with the graphical user's interface by alternatively Claw or GtkAda.
 - [etherscope](https://github.com/stcarrez/etherscope) - Ethernet traffic monitor on a STM32F746 board.

 #### Bindings